paolinamazza/Multi-Agent-System/README.md

 - **noipalogo.png**: The logo, created by us on Canva, for our Streamlit frontend interface.

+- **MULTI-AGENT SYSTEM.pptx**: Our powerpoint presentation of the project.

 - **requirements.txt**: The file that includes all the necessary Python libraries and version specifications used in the development of the project (e.g., `openai`, `streamlit`, `matplotlib`, `pandas`, etc.).
 This setup ensures that any user with Python installed can fully reproduce the functionality and interface of the project, whether to extend it, test it, or deploy it.

 ## How to Run